sonukuldeep/documentation/Solidity/interfaces.md

 ## Interface
 Interfaces are similar to abstract contracts and are created using interface keyword.
 Following are the key characteristics of an interface.

-* Interface can not have any function with implementation.
+* Interface can not have function with implementation.

 * Functions of an interface can be only of type external.